catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

  - `df`
  - `free`

-To **end a terminal session**: `exit`, or close the window or `Ctrl-d`.
+To *end a terminal session*: `exit`, or close the window or `Ctrl-d`.

 *Even if there are no terminal emulators running, there are 6 terminal sessions that are always running behind the GUI.
 They are called "virtual terminals" or "virtual consoles".
 To access them: `Alt-F1 - Alt-F6` with `Alt-F7` to return to graphical desktop.*

 ### Navigation and file system tree layout

-Hierarchical directory structure = file system tree for directories and files. *Root* directory is the first direcotry in the tree.
+Hierarchical directory structure means a file system tree for directories and files. *Root* directory is the first directory in the tree.
 Linux has a single tree for all devices; storage devices are mounted at various points in the tree.

 **`<cmd: pwd; cd>`**